-- Dr Alan Curley, Programme Lead in Adult Health Studies at the University of the West of Scotland, will share insights on behavioural change in addiction and his experience designing NHS Scotland's smoking cessation services. - Elwyn Thomas, Co-Production Lead at Kaleidoscope, will speak from his extensive frontline and policy experience, including peer-led innovations in harm reduction. - Dr Rachel Barry, Research Fellow at the University of Bath and Vice President of ICARA, will explore the role of commercial determinants of health and how health-harming industries shape addiction and policy responses. - Cath Einon, Service Development Manager for smoking and well-being at Hywel Dda University Health Board, will provide reflections from service development within NHS Wales.
+- Dr Alan Curley, Programme Lead in Adult Health Studies at the University of the West of Scotland, will share insights on behavioural change in addiction and his experience designing NHS Scotland's smoking cessation services. - Elwyn Thomas, Co-Production Lead at Kaleidoscope, will speak from his extensive frontline and policy experience, including peer-led innovations in harm reduction. - Dr Rachel Barry, Research Fellow at the University of Bath and Vice President of ICARA, will explore the role of commercial determinants of health and how health-harming industries shape addiction and policy responses. - Cath Einon, Service Development Manager for smoking and well-being at Hywel Dda University Health Board, will provide reflections from service development within Wales.

 Throughout the day, we will explore the rising complexity of addiction, the impact on families and communities, and the tactics used by industries to entrench harmful behaviours.
-We'll also examine why tobacco must be tackled alongside alcohol and drug use to ensure better recovery outcomes and reduce health inequalities.
+We'll also examine tackling tobacco alongside alcohol and drug use through the lens of recovery outcomes and reducing health inequalities.